More results...

 Classter’s terminology settings are organized into different tabs, each serving a specific purpose:

-• Inclinations: Covers linguistic variations, name inflections, and different grammatical forms for better localization.
+• Inflections: Covers linguistic variations, name inflections, and different grammatical forms for better localization.

 • Employment Data: Adjust terminology for employment-related fields, including bonuses, employment types, legal relationships, and operational status.